- Step 1: Research and choose schools

 How we handle applications for school places for children from overseas

-- Children out of chronological year group (PDF)
+- Guidance on the education of children out of chronological year group (PDF)

 How we deal with requests for children being educated in a year group different from that of their chronological age.